Conservative website Parler forced offline: web trackers

 Trump is not known to have a Parler profile.

-Parler's recent growth was supercharged after last week’s violence in DC as new users, furious over Twitter's ban on Trump, flocked to the app.
+Parler’s recent growth was supercharged after last week’s violence in DC as new users, furious over Twitter's ban on Trump, flocked to the app calling for fresh protests.

 In one now-deleted post, an account purporting to belong to Lin Wood, a pro-Trump lawyer, called for Vice President Mike Pence to be put in front of a firing squad -- threats which US media have reported led to a secret service investigation.